misrab/docs/Dai.md

 ## Design Goals

 The current design of The Dai Credit System is the result of almost 2 years of iterations on the concept of a cryptocurrency with price stability backed by digital assets as collateral.
 We take every opportunity we see to make reductions and simplifications based on things that are theoretically equivalent under an economic incentive analysis.
 For example, cash flow to MKR holders is represented as Buy&Burn rather than dividends, as their economic impact is equivalent but Buy&Burn is less complex to implement with smart contracts.
 This later ended up yielding returns when it enabled us to massively simplify the CDP lifecycle and liquidation processes.
-Another design goal was to ensure all operations were constant space and time.
-This introduced some challenges as the system simulates multiple sets of continuously growing or shrinking balances and most state is actually function of multiple real-time variables.
+Another design goal was to ensure all operations were constant in both space and time complexity.
+This introduced some challenges as the system simulates multiple sets of continuously growing or shrinking balances and most state is actually a function of multiple real-time variables.
+The intention of this design goal was to create a system that scales well as the userbase of the Dai Credit System grows massively over time.

 ## Addressable Market

 As mentioned above, a cryptocurrency with price stability is a basic requirement for the majority of decentralized applications, and as such the potential market for Dai is at least as large as the entire blockchain industry.
-The following is a short non-exhaustive list of some of the immediate markets (both blockchain industry and wider industry) for The Dai Credit System, in its capacity as a cryptocurrency with price stability, and its use case as a decentralized credit platform:
+The following is a short non-exhaustive list of some of the immediate markets (both blockchain industry and wider industry) for The Dai Credit System, in its capacity as a cryptocurrency with price stability and its use case as a decentralized credit platform:

 **Prediction Markets & Gambling Applications:** It is logical to not want to increase one’s risk by placing a bet with a volatile cryptocurrency.
-Especially long term bets become infeasible if the user also has to gamble on the future price of the volatile asset.
+Long term bets become especially infeasible if the user also has to gamble on the future price of the volatile asset.
 Instead a cryptocurrency with price stability, like Dai, will be the natural choice for prediction market and gambling users.

 **Financial Markets: Hedging, Derivatives, Leverage etc:** CDPs will allow for easier leveraged trading.
-Dai will also be useful as stable and reliable collateral in custom derivate smart contracts, such as options or CFD’s.
+Dai will also be useful as stable and reliable collateral in custom derivative smart contracts, such as options or CFD’s.

  **Merchant receipts, Cross-border transactions and remittances:** Forex volatility mitigation and lack of middlemen means the transaction costs of international trade can be significantly reduced by using Dai.

 ## Primary Risks and their Mitigation

-There are many potential risks facing the successful development, deployment and operation of the Dai Credit System.
-It is vital that both the Maker community and the Dai foundation take all necessary steps to mitigate these risks as much as possible.
+There are many potential risks facing the successful development, deployment, and operation of the Dai Credit System.
+It is vital that both the Maker community and the Dai Foundation take all necessary steps to mitigate these risks as much as possible.
 Here's a list of the primary risks we've identified and how we plan to mitigate them:

 ### Malicious hacking attack against the smart contract infrastructure